alpha-davidson/TensorBNN/README.md

 For detailed information about this implementation, please see our paper on the arXiv: [TensorBNN: Bayesian Inference for Neural Networks using Tensorflow](https://arxiv.org/abs/2009.14393).
 Cite as:

-B. Kronheim, M. Kuchera, H. Prosper, TensorBNN:Bayesian inference for neural network training using TensorFlow. arXiv:https://arxiv.org/abs/2009.14393.
+B. Kronheim, M. Kuchera, H. Prosper, TensorBNN: Bayesian inference for neural network training using TensorFlow. arXiv:https://arxiv.org/abs/2009.14393.

 ## Dependencies